ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Duration duration;
 } Interval;

-/* A nonce used to uniquely identify a report in the context of a DAP task.
-It includes the timestamp of the current batch and a random 16-byte value. */ struct {
+/* A nonce used to uniquely identify a report in the context of a DAP task. */ Nonce uint8[16];
-  Time time;
-  uint8 rand[16];
-} Nonce;

 /* The various roles in the DAP protocol. */ enum {